Waiting is a Pain

 You know the tragedy today is, so many people are unwilling to wait for things.
 They want a Mcdonalds God who can deliver in less than 60 seconds or give you your money back.
 They want a God who will do what they want, when they want it.
 They don’t want a God who controls time and always delivers at exactly the right moment whether we like it or not.
 They want a God they can control.
 They want, in fact, to become God just like Adam did in the garden of Eden.

-Of course when Jesus came he was different to what most people expected but he was what Simeon knew he would be.
+Of course when Jesus came he was different to what almost everyone else expected but He was what Simeon knew he would be.

 Simeon said:- “Sovereign Lord, as you have promised, you now dismiss your servant in peace.
 For my eyes have seen your salvation, which you have prepared in the sight of all people, a light for revelation to the Gentiles and for glory to your people Israel.”
 (Luke 2:29-32, NIV).

 Friends if you are tired of waiting for things to be better?
 Maybe you should turn your attention to what God has promised.
 You see the real message of Christmas is that it is a time of hope.
 Jesus promises us a better future and Jesus came to deliver it.
 And if God has given that promise it will happen!

 In many cases when the world is at its blackest, hope is all we have to hang on to.
 But this is not like the hope that your horse will come in.
 This is not like the hope that those shares you bought will go up by 1000%.
 This hope is as sure as Simeon’s.
 This is a real hope and it is guaranteed by the God of the universe.
 This is a hope that’s based firmly on Gods promises and it’s a hope that he wrote it in the blood of Jesus Christ.